 Please the links, to read our schools previous years spending.

 At Saltdean, we take our responsibility to ensure all children have access to the best education possible very seriously.
-We have a member of our Senior Management Team who leads on Disadvantaged Pupils.
-Mrs Carly Agullis continually tracks, monitors and evaluates this groups progress and works with the whole school to close any gaps in attainment.
+Our Senior Leadership Team continually tracks, monitors and evaluates this groups progress and works with the whole school to close any gaps in attainment.